 The scheme was comprised of group coaching, training and networking from top industry speakers from across Film and TV:

-Waqas Ali (Head of HR, ITV Studios), Ebony Amoroso (Director of Diversity and Inclusion, Endeavor), Ash Atalla (MD, Roughcut TV), Daniel Battsek (Director of Film4), Anne Foster (Director of Diversity, Leadership and Organisational Development (EMEA), Sony Pictures Entertainment, Rose Garnett (Director, BBC Films), Caroline Goyder (Author and Speaker), Sharon Henry (MD, Sharon Henry Management), Professor Gareth Jones, Ade Rawcliffe (Head of Diversity, ITV Commissioning), Ben Roberts (Chief Executive, BFI), Jennifer Smith (Head of Inclusion, BFI), Jane Turton (CEO, All3Media), Richard Watsham (Director of Commissioning, UKTV), and Patrick Younge (Managing Director, Sugar Films) are all set to speak.
+Waqas Ali (Head of HR, ITV Studios), Ebony Amoroso (Director of Diversity and Inclusion, Endeavor), Ash Atalla (MD, Roughcut TV), Daniel Battsek (Director of Film4), Anne Foster (Director of Diversity, Leadership and Organisational Development (EMEA), Sony Pictures Entertainment, Rose Garnett (A24 Producer/ former Director, BBC Films), Caroline Goyder (Author and Speaker), Sharon Henry (MD, Sharon Henry Management), Professor Gareth Jones, Ade Rawcliffe (Group Director of Diversity and Inclusion at ITV Chief Creative Officer at UKTVr), Ben Roberts (Chief Executive, BFI), Jennifer Smith (Head of Inclusion, BFI), Jane Turton (CEO, All3Media), Richard Watsham (Chief Creative Officer at UKTV), Patrick Younge (Managing Director, Sugar Films), John McVay OBE (Chief Executive at PACT) and Mia Bays (Director of the Film Fund at the British Film Institute) spoke.

-Mentors included Iain Canning (Joint MD, See-Saw Films), Nina Gold (Casting Director, Nina Gold Casting), Gaylene Gould (Creative Director), Elizabeth Karlsen (Producer, Number 9 Films), Tessa Ross (CEO, House Productions) and Krista Wegener (Executive VP Sales and Distribution, Participant).
+Mentors included Iain Canning (Joint MD, See-Saw Films), Nina Gold (Casting Director, Nina Gold Casting), Gaylene Gould (Creative Director), Elizabeth Karlsen (Producer, Number 9 Films), Tessa Ross (CEO, House Productions), Krista Wegener (Executive VP Sales and Distribution, Participant) and Krishnendu Majumdar(Chair of BAFTA).

 The ten selected participants for Breaking The Glass Ceiling 2019 were: